wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_HTTP_to_FIX.md

 # Switching from HTTP to FIX

-Demonstrate switching from HTTP to FIX.

-## Synapse configuration
+This example demonstrates how WSO2 Micro Integrator receives messages in HTTP and forwards them through FIX.

 Synapse will create a session with Executor and forward the order request.
 The first response coming from the Executor will be sent back over HTTP.
 Executor generally sends two responses for each incoming order request.
 But since the response has to be forwarded over HTTP, only one can be sent back to the client.

+## Synapse configuration

+Following are the integration artifacts (proxy service) that we can used to implement this scenario.

 ```xml
 <proxy name="FIXProxy">